Description: The main goal

 empirical Bayes view of FDR, local FDR.

-- Topics in selective inference: false coverage rate.
+- Topics in selective inference: false coverage rate, post-selection inference, selection after the LASSO.

 - James-Stein estimation, Stein's unbiased risk